duleorlovic/aws_tips/README.md

 Similar tools that check public access is enabled are:
 * Aws IAM Access Analyzer - check pubcket policy ACL and access point policy
-* AWS Trusted Advisor - check S3 bucket permissions, other Trudsted avisor checks can include cost optimization, performance, security, fault tolerance.
+* AWS Trusted Advisor - check S3 bucket permissions, other Trudsted avisor checks can include: Cost Optimization, Performance, Security, Fault Tolerance, Service Limits.
 For example security group created by Directory Service should not have unrestricted access.
 Approaching limits.
-  Access advisor identify unnecessary permissions that have been assigned to users
+Access advisor identify unnecessary permissions that have been assigned to users.
+Also Cost optiomization, under utilized EBS volumes, idle load balancers.
+  Free for core checks.

 Use S3 Storage Lens to optimize cost.